 Get to know more about Julie!

-During her time at Channel 10, Julie Hays has worn several hats.
-She started her career at KWTX-TV as an overnight producer.
+She came on the scene in 2002, starting her career here as an overnight producer.
 Julie went on to handle responsibilities of weekend producer, reporter, and morning and noon anchor before moving to the evening newscasts alongside Gordon Collier.

 Julie has covered several big stories during her time at Channel 10, including the Baylor basketball scandal.
 Five years after that major story broke, Julie landed the first sit-down interview with disgraced former head basketball coach, Dave Bliss.

 Julie also spent many days covering the President's comings and goings in his adopted hometown of Crawford.
 She's interviewed President and Mrs. Bush on multiple occassions, including by invitation to the White House during his final months in office.
 One of her most memorable reports Julie's done, landed her an Emmy nomination for her reporting from Havana Cuba during a Baylor baseball mission trip, long before Americans were allowed to travel there.

 In 2015, Julie spread her wings and also joined the KWTX Baylor Gameday set as a co-host of the Emmy nominated show in 2015.
 During the one-hour pregame show, Julie exclusively interviews Baylor head Coach Art Briles live in the stadium.
 It is one of her favorite parts of the job!